-An established TV and Radio presenter, Jamie Theakston has become a household name in Britain, thanks to roles on shows such as Live and Kicking, Top of the Pops and, more recently, his Heart FM Breakfast show which has so far earnt 11 Sony nominations, several ARQIVAs and a gold medal at the NY festival.
+An established TV and Radio presenter, Jamie Theakston has become a household name in Britain, thanks to roles on shows such as Live and Kicking, Top of the Pops and, more recently, his Heart FM Breakfast show.

 In 1999 Jamie Theakston landed his first main TV presenting role on BBC2’s the Ozone interviewing stars such as Madonna, David Bowie, Tina Turner, Oasis and the Spice Girls.